levibostian/dotenv-android/README.md

 We deploy to the [Gradle Plugin Portal](https://plugins.gradle.org/) to make using the plugin very easy.

-After getting your API keys, run this command:
+* [Register for an account](https://plugins.gradle.org/user/register) with the Gradle Plugin Portal to get your set of API keys.

+* Create a file on your machine with this format:

 ```
-PLUGIN_VERSION=1.0.0 ./gradlew publishPlugins -Pgradle.publish.key=XXX -Pgradle.publish.secret=YYY
+gradle.publish.key=<key here>
+gradle.publish.secret=<secret here>
 ```

-> Note: Your plugin may require manual approval by Gradle team.
-The output of running the publishPlugins command will tell you if this is the case.

-### CLI setup

-This project use GitHub Actions to perform various tasks for us.
-To get GitHub Actions to work, you must create these secrets:
+Replace `<key here>` and `<secret here>` with your API key and secret you received after registering with Gradle Plugin Portal.

+* Run `cat /path/to/file/you/made/above/file.txt | base64` and set the output string as a GitHub Actions secret in your GitHub repo.
+The secret key is `GRADLE_LOGIN_BASE64`.

-1. `REPO_PUSH_TOKEN` - GitHub personal access token with `repos` scope.
+* Set another GitHub Action secret `REPO_PUSH_TOKEN` - GitHub personal access token with `repos` scope.
 This allows CI server to push git commits to the GitHub repository.

+* Done!
+The semantic-release tool will now deploy your gradle plugin to the portal every time you deploy a new version of the project.

 ## Author